Disambiguating Pauli noise in quantum computers: THEORY RESULTS

 \subsection{Self-consistent error mitigation}

 A major motivation for learning quantum noise is to improve the performance of quantum computations.
 Quantum error mitigation (QEM) is one approach for reducing the bias in noisy quantum computations by utilizing information about the learned noise.
-As we discussed above, there exists a fundamental ambiguity in quantum noise learning on account of gauge degrees of freedom, leading to previous challenges for error mitigation~\cite{chen2024efficient}.
+As we discussed above, there exists a fundamental ambiguity in quantum noise learning on account of gauge degrees of freedom, leading to previous challenges for error mitigation~\cite{chen2026efficient}.
 Here, we will discuss how this limitation impacted existing QEM protocols, and how we overcome the challenge by introducing a self-consistent QEM framework.

-In this work, we focus on a specific QEM protocol known as probabilistic error cancellation (PEC) -- one of the few protocols which have provable guarantees for achieving bias-free estimates for expectation values given sufficient samples and accurate noise characterization~\cite{cai2023quantum,temme2017error, li2017efficient}.
-In particular, we will study PEC protocols based on Pauli noise models~\cite{van2023probabilistic,ferracin2024efficiently}.
-Our discussion would similarly extend to other QEM protocols such as zero-noise extrapolation~\cite{kim2023evidence, haghshenas2025digitalquantummagnetismfrontier} or tensor-network error mitigation~\cite{filippov2023scalable, fischer2024dynamical}.
+In this work, we focus on probabilistic error cancellation (PEC), one of the few QEM protocols with provable guarantees for achieving bias-free estimates of expectation values given sufficient samples and accurate noise characterization~\cite{cai2023quantum,temme2017error, li2017efficient}.
+In particular, we study PEC protocols based on Pauli noise models~\cite{van2023probabilistic,ferracin2024efficiently}.
+Because PEC is provably unbiased under an accurate noise model, it provides the cleanest setting to isolate and quantify the effect of noise model inconsistencies.
+However, our self-consistent noise learning approach is not specific to PEC and applies to any error mitigation method that relies on a learned noise model, such as zero-noise extrapolation (ZNE)~\cite{kim2023evidence,haghshenas2025digitalquantummagnetismfrontier} or tensor-network error mitigation (TEM)~\cite{filippov2023scalable,fischer2024dynamical}.
+The extension to ZNE is discussed in Appendix~\ref{sm:ZNE}.

 Let us briefly review how PEC works: consider the task of expectation value estimation for an observable on the output state of a quantum circuit, which is a natural task in, e.g., Hamiltonian simulation.
 If one runs the circuit on real quantum hardware, noise would corrupt the expectation value.
 To retrieve the noiseless value, a na\"ive approach would be to cancel out all the noise channels $\Lambda$ by implementing their inverse map $\Lambda^{-1}$.
 The challenge is that $\Lambda^{-1}$ is generally not completely-positive, thus not a physically realizable quantum channel.
 Nevertheless, when $\Lambda$ is a Pauli channel, its inverse can be formally written as $\Lambda^{-1}(\cdot)=\sum_ap_a^{\star}P_a(\cdot)P_a$ with $\sum_ap^{\star}_a=1$ but $p^{\star}_a$ can be negative.
 To implement $\Lambda^{-1}$ in expectation, one can sample and apply a Pauli gate $P_a$ according to the following distribution,